 Taxi Guide: Rules for Taxi Drivers

-Taxi drivers in Medellín are only permitted to charge the new 2017 taxi fares if they have a new 2017 sticker in the windshield.
-In addition, all yellow taxis with Medellín license plates should have taximeters updated by February 15, 2018 with a new window sticker.
+Taxi drivers in Medellín are only permitted to charge the new 2018 taxi fares if they have a new 2018 sticker in the windshield, as seen above.
+In addition, all yellow taxis with Medellín license plates should have taximeters updated by the end of February 2019 with this new window sticker.

-To update their taximeters, taxi drivers need to pay 76,200 pesos for transit rights to the Secretaría de Movilidad.
-In addition, they have to calibrate their taximeter for a cost of 25,000 to 30,000 pesos and go to one of the Centros de Diagnóstico Automotor (CDA) locations where the taximeter is verified for a cost of 44,000 pesos.
+To update their taximeters, taxi drivers need to pay a fee of about 80,000 pesos for transit rights to the Secretaría de Movilidad.
+In addition, they have to calibrate their taximeter for a cost of about 30,000 pesos and go to one of the Centros de Diagnóstico Automotor (CDA) locations where the taximeter is verified for a cost of about 45,000 pesos.